ciscoheat/sveltekit-flash-message/README.md

   path: '/',
   maxAge: 120,
   sameSite: 'strict',
-  httpOnly: false // Setting this to true will probably break things client-side.
+  httpOnly: false // Setting this to true will most likely break things client-side.
 }
 ```

-The name of the cookie, `flash`, cannot be changed. ⚡
+The name of the cookie, `flash`, cannot be changed currently, let me know if that's inconvenient. ⚡

 ## Securing the flash message